 There’s no room for guessing here.
-You need to identify the people who will buy from you.
+You need to identify the people or businesses who will buy from you.
 Think about the following:

-- Firmographics – this applies when selling to businesses.
-Firmographics includes size of the company, revenue of the company and services or products of the company.
+- Firmographics – includes size of the company, revenue of the company and services or products of the company

 The better you evaluate your target audience, the more comprehensive your business plan will be.

 Successful businesses think big.
 You might be starting small, but you don’t have to stay that way.
 So write down the possible opportunities for your business as it grows.

 For example, perhaps you’re planning to start by selling over the internet.
 That’s great, but how will you get traffic to your site?
 How will people find you online?
 Will you need salespeople?
 If not, how will you convince people to buy from you?

 As the business grows, is there scope for a bricks-and-mortar retail outlet?
 What other opportunities will you have if your business grows as planned?

 Every business has competition.
 If you don’t mention yours, investors will think you’re unprofessional – or just plain naive.
 Be thorough, and list all your existing and potential competitors: